jeremylo/ethical-voice/README.md

 ## Testing

-To run the API or dashboard API tests, run the following command from their respective directories:
+To run tests for the app, API, dashboard or dashboard API, run the following command from their respective directories:
 ```bash
 $ yarn run test
 ```